- pain that may feel like a dull ache

 Inflammation can affect other parts of your body, such as your:

-- skin — small lumps around the bones areas
+- skin: small lumps around the bone areas

-About 40 percent of the people with RA also experience these signs and symptoms, according to the Mayo Clinic.
-Without treatment, your joints can shift out of place.
+About 40 percent of people with RA also experience these signs and symptoms, according to the Mayo Clinic.

 Distinct symptoms of fibromyalgia

 The symptoms of fibromyalgia can appear like symptoms of many other conditions.
 But the pain in fibromyalgia is widespread and tends to occur on specific tender points.

 These points are located in symmetrical pairs on:

 You may also have:

 - trouble with memory, often called fibro fog